Good Burger: Production

 Filming for Good Burger took place over six weeks from March 9 to April 21, 1997.
 Most of its scenes were recorded along Glendora Avenue in West Covina, California, including at a restaurant currently known as Peter's El Loco.
+The role of Kurt Bozwell went to Jan Schweiterman, who died on February 28, 2025.

 Release and reception

 Box office

 Good Burger was released on July 25, 1997, by Paramount Pictures.
 Theatrical screenings were preceded by an episode of Nickelodeon's series Action League Now! titled "Rock-a-Big Baby".
 In its opening weekend, the film grossed $7.1 million, finishing #5 at the US box office.
 It went on to gross $23.7 million worldwide.
 It was released in the United Kingdom on February 13, 1998, where it reached #14.

 Critical response

 Rotten Tomatoes gives the film an approval rating of 33% based on 45 reviews and an average rating of 4.3/10.
 The consensus reads, "Good Burger might please hardcore fans of the 1990s Nickelodeon TV series that launched leads Kenan and Kel to stardom, but for all others, it will likely prove a comedy that is neither satisfyingly rare nor well done."
 On Metacritic the film has a score of 41 out of 100 based on 17 critics, indicating "mixed or average" reviews.

 Lisa Alspector of Chicago Reader wrote, "The perceived notion that kids want their movies fast and furious is barely in evidenced in this 1997 comedy, a laboriously slow suburban adventure in which a teenager's summer of leisure slips through his fingers when he has to get a job—an experience that proves almost life-threatening because of the cutthroat competition between two burger joints."
 Andy Seiler of USA Today gave the film two stars out of four, saying that, "Good Burger is not very well done, but it does have energy."

 Leonard Klady of Variety wrote, "The meat of the piece is definitely FDA cinematically approved, and perfect if you like this brand of entertainment with the works."
 Siskel and Ebert gave it two thumbs down on the July 26, 1997 episode of their program.
 Gene Siskel disliked the film more than Roger Ebert did, calling it a "stupid kids comedy".
 In his other review for the Chicago Sun-Times, Ebert gave the film two stars out of four, writing "It didn't do much for me, but I am prepared to predict that its target audience will have a good time."

 Retrospective reviews well after the initial release have described its continued popularity; Nathan Rabin said that the film "obviously connected with a lot of children at the time of the film's release and holds up surprisingly well 18 years later."
 Courtney Eckerle said, "The 90s generation will never forget [this deliciously terrible movie]" and Tara Aquino of Mental Floss called it "a silly cult hit that's indelibly a part of Generation Y."